Blackberry coalition: Intra party disputes

 After the poor result for BSW in the 2025 German Federal election, Wagenknecht said in 2025, that BSWs participation in the government in Thuringia was also responsible for the fail.
 Wagenknecht accused state organization leader Katja Wolf of being partly responsible for the BSW's poor performance in the federal election.

 In April 2025, a month-long power struggle between the Thuringian BSW and Sarah Wagenknecht was resolved.
 Thuringia's Deputy Prime Minister Katja Wolf remained BSW state organization leader and won a contested candidacy against state parliament member Anke Wirsing, who was supported by party founder Wagenknecht.

+In September 2026, 13 of the 15 BSW members of the Landtag of Thuringia, as well as the entire state executive committee, left the party in protest of increased public pressure from Wagenknecht to end its participation in the Voigt cabinet.
+This also came days before the 6 September 2026 Saxony-Anhalt state election in which Wagenknecht advocated for the party, should it enter that Landtag despite polling under the 5% threshold, to support an independent Minister-President and end its participation in the firewall policy regarding the AfD.

 Discussions through the state election in Saxony (2024)

-In the 2024 Saxony state election, which took place at the same time as the election in Thuringia, the possibility of blackberry coalition emerged as the parties achieved a majority in the newly elected state parliament.
+In the September 2024 Saxony state election, which took place on the same day as the election in Thuringia, the possibility of a blackberry coalition emerged as the parties achieved a majority in the newly elected state parliament.
 Minister-President of Saxony Michael Kretschmer (CDU) brought this type of cooperation into discussion immediately after the election.
 Representatives of the parties subsequently met for negotiations called “introductory talks”.
 Kretschmer also travelled to Berlin to hold talks with Sahra Wagenknecht and to explore the possibility of a black–purple–red coalition.
 Exploratory talks began at the end of October 2024, which were temporarily suspended a few days later by the SPD because the BSW in the state parliament had voted together with the AfD for a Corona investigation committee.
 At the beginning of November 2024, the BSW declared the exploratory talks a failure because they could not agree “on the peace formula, migration policy and the issue of finances”.